 - Heat pumps are not generally as powerful as a central HVAC system.
 If temperatures ever stray into an extreme end of the spectrum, a geothermal heat pump will be less efficient at maintaining a comfortable temperature.

 Each type of HVAC system has its merits, and the worth of each system can only be determined by your needs.
 But don’t stress, because whether you’re just looking for efficiency or something that can always keep your entire home comfortable, there’s a system out there for you.
-If you have more questions about the various types of HVAC systems, or would like a new system installed, call Keith Air Conditioning at
+If you have more questions about the various types of HVAC systems, or would like a new system installed, call Keith Air Conditioning, Inc. at 251-517-4437.

 Image provided by Shutterstock